weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 #### 9. Rotate on mouse movement

-This is the best part because it almost feels like you’re spinning the globe with your own hands when you’re controlling it with your mouse or trackpad.
+This is the best part because it almost feels like you’re spinning the globe with your own hands when you’re controlling it with your mouse or trackpad :stuck_out_tongue:

 To start, we’ll set up an array that stores our previous mouse position, with its start value being at the center of the page: